amd/aocl-crypto/lib/compat/openssl/README.md

 cmake --build .
 ```

-After running all the above commands you should see a `build/libopenssl-compat.so` in build directory.
+After running all the above commands you should see a `libopenssl-compat.so` in build directory.

 ## Usage Instructions